romainlafarguette/gar/README.md

 - step 002: estimate the quantile regressions, project GDP growth at different horizons and generate term structure and fan chart plots.
 Note that the fan charts rely on quantile rearrangement

+- step 003: fit the sampled density using kernel and parametric densities.
+Best parametric family is assessed using AIC, BIC or RSS criteria.

+- step 004: fit the density using Gaussian mixtures

+- step 005: measure the performance of the density forecasts using PIT, logscores and entropy tests

+- step 006: try different quantiles interpolation methods.
+This script is not very important for a "standard" GaR use, it was rather to test the robustness of the rearrangement approach in quantiles uncrossing and sampling.